ScottON/ScottON/_projects/2021-05-11-marketing-experience.md

 ## Other
 I’m constantly reading books related to marketing, sales, and writing.
 It's a never-ending process to ensure my writing consistently uses the most powerful techniques.

 Lastly, I’m in regular contact with multiple six-figure copywriters.
-They began as mentors and have grown into a trusted network of friends.
+They began as mentors and many are now part of my trusted network of friends.
 We share insider knowledge about what works best across a range of industries.

 <blockquote>“This is one of my favorite emails I've received this year!” –  Jacob McMillen | #1 U.S. search result for ‘copywriter’</blockquote>